nyu-mll/jiant/README.md

 The base model class is a MultiTaskModel.
 To add another model, first add the class of the model to modules/modules.py, and then add the model construction in ``make_sent_encoder()`` (called in build_model()) in src/models.py.

-We also include an experimental option to use a shared [Transformer](https://arxiv.org/abs/1706.03762) in place of the shared BiLSTM by setting ``sent_enc = transformer``.
+We also include an experimental option to use a shared [Transformer](https://arxiv.org/abs/1706.03762) in place of the shared BiLSTM by setting ``openai_ transformer``.
 When using a Transformer, we use the [Noam learning rate scheduler](https://github.com/allenai/allennlp/blob/master/allennlp/training/learning_rate_schedulers.py#L84), as that seems important to training the Transformer thoroughly.
-Another alternative is to use the OpenAI transformer model, by setting `openai_transformer` and `openai_transformer_finetune` in your code.
+Another alternative is to use the OpenAI transformer model, by setting `openai_transformer` and `openai_transformer_fine_tune` in your code.
+We support freezing BERT and openai transformer and using the out-of-the-box pretrained model as well.

 Task-specific components include logistic regression and multi-layer perceptron for classification and regression tasks, and an RNN decoder with attention for sequence transduction tasks.
 To see the full set of available params, see [config/defaults.conf](config/defaults.conf).
 For a list of options affecting the execution pipeline (which configuration file to use, whether to enable remote logging or tensorboard, etc.), see the arguments section in [main.py](main.py).